 Preheat oven to 300 degrees.
-Line rimmed jelly roll pan with parchment paper.
+Line rimmed jelly roll pan with parchment paper if using non-stick pan.
 Mix dry ingredients in large bowl.
 Stir honey and oil in saucepan over medium-low heat until smooth.
 Pour honey mixture over oat mixture, toss.
 Spread on prepared pan.
-Bake for 15 minutes, stir, then bake for additional 10 minutes.
+Bake for 25 minutes - no need to stir.
 Remove from oven – granola will crisp up within a few minutes.
 Let dry, break up and store in an airtight container.

 The ingredients - dry and wet.